What started as an attempt to quell content piracy, has reshaped the music industry altogether.

 Another area where Amazon leads Spotify is the demographic of listeners 50 or above within the U.S. To write-off Amazon from the list of Spotify competitors would be a foolish mistake.
 Non-Prime members pay $9.99/month.
 If you’re already a Prime subscriber, you can avail Amazon Music Unlimited at an additional $7.99 per month.

 If you can’t beat them, befriend them.
 This saying applies aptly to those who’ve become part of the chasing pack by default.
 Tencent, the Chinese conglomerate partnered with Spotify to establish a stronghold on the local Chinese music streaming market to good effect.
-Their apps QQ Music, Kuguo & Kuwo combinedly boast 700 million active users of which 120 million are paid, subscribers.
+Their best music apps QQ Music, Kuguo & Kuwo combinedly boast 700 million active users of which 120 million are paid, subscribers.
 Incredible Spotify stats these.

 Pandora Radio entered music streaming at the cusp of the internet bubble burst.
 Though it has stuck true to its roots of being an internet radio, attempts to foray into music streaming on mobile haven’t born as exponential a result as with their radio arm.